mederocc/ReactMeals/README.md

 # ReactMeals
 Frontend sampling for a food delivery app with simple component layout.
+It features React's useContext hook.